-5.1 years Rural 5.6 years Average
+4.8 years Rural 5.98 years Average

-Information taken from the 2019 LOHVE Benchmark - based on the 2018 Calendar year.
+Information taken from the 2020 LOHVE Benchmark - based on the 2019 Calendar year.

-The average length of service by volunteers this year was 5.6 years which is down from 5.9 in 2018 and up .6 from the 2017 average.
+The average length of service by volunteers this year was 5.98 years which is up from 5.6 in 2019.
 In the first two to three years of the survey participants were perhaps not providing an exact figure.
 This was often due to many health services not collecting this information and giving an average rather than an exact figure.
-With better reporting and databases, this has been more consistent in the past four years.
+With better reporting and databases, this has been more consistent in the past five years.

-When looking at the increased turnover of volunteers it wasn't surprising to see that the average length of service also decreased.
-While it is assumed that the people transitioning through our volunteers programs are a mix of our younger volunteers, potentially students, this figure would likely include many of our baby boomers who are retiring from the service and thus bringing the average length of service down.
+When looking at the increased turnover of volunteers it was surprising to see that the average length of service has increased this year to 5.98 from 4.9 in the 2019 benchmark.
+While it is assumed that the people transitioning through our volunteers programs are a mix of our younger volunteers, potentially students, with our average age of volunteers this year at 61, we also know include many of our baby boomers who although some are retiring from the service many stay for longer periods of time thus increasing the average length of service up.

 More work may need to be done to further understand the level of engagement of volunteers, how this is measured, how this changes for different age groups and the reasons for leaving to provide insight to how this could be adapted to increase length of stay in future.
+It may also be worth considering that reduced length of stay may indicate that more volunteers have been successful in utilising their volunteering as a pathway to employment or other positive avenues.

-The LOHVE Network are seeing much greater societal changes that are impacting on people having time to volunteer.
-People are retiring later or returning to work due to financial concerns, more people are supporting their families as carers due to ill health or due to babysit and we have many more people who travel and move about.
-In this year for the second time we have seen an increase in the level of transition of volunteers which is impacting on length of stay by volunteers to an organisation.
+The LOHVE Network is seeing much greater societal changes that are impacting on people having time to volunteer.
+People are retiring later or returning to work due to financial concerns, more people are supporting their families as carers due to ill health or due to babysitting grandchildren and we have many more people who travel and move about.
+In this year for the third time we have seen an increase in the level of transition of volunteers to 93 volunteers leaving for every 100 volunteers recruited which is impacting on length of stay by volunteers to an organisation.

-It is interesting to note that the longest serving volunteers are those in regional health services with 6.0 years of service however, this is a decrease from the 2018 benchmark which showed them having 7.36 year of service.
-It is assumed that their turnover may have meant the longer serving volunteers left, reducing the average length of service.
-Rural health services had the next highest years of service which was 5.1 years.
-This was an increase of 0.31 years of service.
-The metropolitan cohort this year saw on average 4.9 years of service which increased slightly from 2018's figure of 4.78 years.
-In this benchmark we have not asked participating agencies for their catchment areas but it would be interesting to know why that is and whether there are particular regions that do better than others with regard to engagement and length of service that could also provide opportunity for learning purposes for the whole health sector.
+It is interesting to note that the longest serving volunteers are those in regional health services with 7.2 years of service however, this was an increase from 6.0 years in 2019 and a decrease from the 2018 benchmark which showed them having 7.36 years of service.

+Rural health services this year saw 4.8 years of service which was down from 5.1 years in the 2019 benchmark.
+The metropolitan cohort this year saw on average 5.6 years of service which increased slightly from 4.9 years in 2019 and 4.78 years in 2018.
+In this benchmark we have not asked participating agencies the reasons for volunteers leaving or for their catchment areas but it would be interesting to know why that is and whether there are particular regions that fare better with years of service compared with others.
+Understanding how they manage the engagement of their volunteers could also provide opportunity for learning how to increase years of service for volunteers across the entire health sector.